Dani López (footballer, born 1985): Career

-López started his career as a youth player at Sporting de Hortaleza, before joining AD El Pardo and then Atlético Madrid's academy at the age of 16.
+López started his career as a youth player at Sporting Hortaleza, before joining AD El Pardo and then Atlético Madrid's academy at the age of 16.
 In the English media, it was widely reported that López played in the same youth team as Fernando Torres while at Atlético Madrid.
 However, López stated that although he spoke to Torres occasionally, and were of a similar age, they did not play in the same team as Torres was on the periphery of playing first-team football.
 After two years of academy football at Atlético, López joined local side CDA Navalcarnero on a free transfer in July 2003.
 He made 14 appearances for the club during the 2003–04 season, although failed to get on the scoresheet.
 He returned to Atlético Madrid in 2004, playing for the Atlético Madrid B team for two seasons, during which he scored five times in 35 appearances.
 The following season, López moved to the Atlético Madrid C team of the Tercera División, scoring ten goals in 19 appearances during the 2006–07 campaign.

 His association with Atlético Madrid ended in the summer of 2007, subsequently signing for Getafe B, who were also playing in the Tercera División.
 During his one season at Getafe, López finished as the club's top goalscorer for the season, scoring 22 times in 34 appearances in a season that witnessed the club finish seventh.
 Ahead of the 2008–09 season, López signed for Getafe B's divisional rivals, Las Rozas, on a free transfer.
 He made 25 league appearances during his one season with the club, scoring 19 times.
 After impressing during his two years in the fourth tier of Spanish football, López attracted the interest of Segunda División B side Espanyol B, and eventually signed for the club shortly before the start of the 2009–10 campaign.
 However, López failed to cement a first-team place during the season, with the majority of his appearances coming from the substitute's bench.
 He scored once in 20 appearances as Espanyol B were relegated after finishing in the final relegation place.

 In August 2011, López signed for CD Badajoz on a free transfer, meaning he would remain in the Segunda División B for the 2011–12 season.
 He made 23 league appearances during the campaign, scoring three goals, although missed three months of the season through injury, as Badajoz finished in mid-table.
 Despite this, the club were relegated at the end of the season having failed to pay €70,000 worth of wages to contracted players.
 As a result, López left the club when his contract expired in July 2012.